vangtk/powerbi_environment/README.md

 ## How do I install this?

-Download the yml file and make not of which directory it's in.\
+Download the yml file and make note of which directory it's in.\
 Open your Anaconda prompt and cd into the directory.\
 Run `conda env create -f environment.yml`